Social signals

 Devrons-nous bientôt nous soumettre avec résignation à l’inévitable suprématie de l’intelligence artificielle ?
 Avant d’en appeler à la révolte, essayons de regarder à quoi nous avons affaire.

 Human beings are talkative.
 What advantage did their ancestors find in communicating so much?
 Numerous authors consider this advantage to be “obvious” and “enormous”.
 If so, the problem of the evolutionary emergence of language amounts to explaining why none of the other primate species evolved anything even remotely similar to language.
 I propose to reverse the picture.
 On closer examination, language resembles a losing strategy.
 Competing for providing other individuals with information, sometimes striving to be heard, makes apparently no sense within a Darwinian framework.
 At face value, language as we can observe it should never have existed or should have been counter-selected.
 In other words, the selection pressure that led to language is still missing.
-The solution I propose consists in regarding language as a social signaling device that developed in a context of generalized insecurity that is unique to our species.
-By talking, individuals advertise their alertness and their ability to get informed.
-This hypothesis is shown to be compatible with many characteristics of language that otherwise are left unexplained.
+The solution I propose consists in regarding language as a social signaling device that developed in the social context that is unique to our species.

 A referring expression (RE) is a description that identifies a set of instances unambiguously.
 Mining REs from data finds applications in natural language generation, algorithmic journalism, and data maintenance.
 Since there may exist multiple REs for a given set of entities, it is common to focus on the most intuitive ones, ie, the most concise and informative.
 In this paper we present REMI, a system that can mine intuitive REs on large RDF knowledge bases.
 Our experimental evaluation shows that REMI finds REs deemed intuitive by users.
 Moreover we show that REMI is several orders of magnitude faster than an approach based on inductive logic programming.